Racetrack Section, North Bergen

-The Racetrack Section, also known as Hudson Heights, is a neighborhood of North Bergen Township in Hudson County, New Jersey, United States.
+The Racetrack Section, also known as Hudson Heights, is a neighborhood of North Bergen Township in Hudson County, in the U.S. state of New Jersey.
 It is a mostly residential district between Bergenline and Kennedy Boulevard.
 Its east–west streets follow the numbering of other North Hudson towns while its north–south streets are called avenues and are numbered First, Second, Third, Fourth, and Fifth.
 Located on the plateau of the Hudson Palisades (which begin their descent at the Boulevard) the Racetrack Section consists of mostly one and two family homes and enjoys convenient public transportation, a stable population, and proximity to North Bergen Public Library, North Bergen High School, North Hudson Park and Woodcliff.